EESSI/docs/docs/using_eessi/building_on_eessi.md

 ```

 !!!
 Note
-    Be careful adding to the `MODULEPATH` in your `.bashrc` if you are on a cluster with heterogenous architectures.
+    Be careful adding to the `MODULEPATH` in your `.bashrc` if you are on a cluster with heterogeneous architectures.
 You don't want to pick up on a module that was not compiled for the correct architectures accidentally.

 ## Manually building software op top of EESSI
 Building software on top of EESSI would require your linker to use the same system-dependencies as the software in EESSI does.
 In other words: it requires you to link against libraries from the compatibility layer, instead of from your host OS.